Meet Karen from Duende Design

 Are there any resources or tools you’d like to share with other small business owners that have helped you run your business?

-Stay organised digitally – have a system to your digital record keeping as well as paper.
+Stay organised digitally – have a system for your digital record keeping as well as paper.

 What do you do for fun/relaxation?